awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. On your Linux WorkSpace, open a Terminal window \(**Applications** > **System Tools** > **MATE Terminal**\)\.

 1. The DNS server IP addresses returned in the DHCP response are written to the local `/etc/resolv.conf` file on the WorkSpace\.
-Run the following command to view the contents of the `/etc/resolv.conf `file:
+Run the following command to view the contents of the `/etc/resolv.conf `file\.

    ```
    cat /etc/resolv.conf